Skip to main content

 defaults(pivot_bus(['S0','S1'],:s1),[0,1])

-Combining windows
+Combining streams

 Merging streams

-The function merge(Vector of Stream vs)->Stream creates a new stream from the streams in vs. The elements of the merged stream are taken from each of the incomong streams in vs as the arrive.
+The function merge(Vector of Stream vs)->Stream creates a new stream from the streams in vs. The elements of the merged stream are taken from each of the incoming streams in vs as the arrive.

 Example: